Entwicklungsburo-Stresing/lv64/readme.txt

 box of the panel.
 A single run cycles through all the blocks and performes as many samples per block as previously being specified.

-The exposure time can be modified in the STIMER box or if external trigger is used, be sure not to exceed the max. frequency.
-The PC could hang if so.
+The exposure time can be modified in the STIME box or if external trigger is used, be sure not to exceed the max. frequency.

 The measurement can also be done continuously after activating the correspondig switch in the same box.
 Additionaly you can use "fast continuous mode", it sets nob to 1 and optimize nos.